 Parents will be provided with clear information about the impact of support to enable them to be involved in planning the next steps.

-When two 'Assess, Plan, Do, Review' cycles have been carried out then a referral to external agencies will be considered for further support.
+When two 'Assess, Plan, Do, Review' cycles have been carried out then a referral to external agencies will be considered for further support if this is felt to be required by the school team.